Jewish Studies

 Prerequisite: HBR 3410 with minimum grade of C or S, or the equivalent.

-Attributes: General Education - Humanities, General Education - International
+Attributes: General Education - International

 HBR 4905 Individual Work 1-5 Credits